research-software-directory/KIN-RPD/frontend/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# Research Software Directory (RSD) - Frontend
+# KIN_RPD - Frontend

-Based on the features in the legacy application and the current requirements we selected [Next.js](https://nextjs.org/docs) and MUI-5 (https://mui.com/getting-started/usage/) frameworks for:

-- Easy integration with generic SSO oAuth services like ORCID, SURFconext, Microsoft etc.
-- SEO support for custom meta tags and dynamic build sitemap.xml file
-- Rapid development of user interface, in particular, the input/admin pages of the legacy application require improvements
+This frontend uses [RSD frontend v2.17.0](https://github.com/research-software-directory/RSD-as-a-service/blob/v2.17.0/frontend/README.md) as a starting point.

+## Changes

+- use npm instead of yarn
+- colors:
+  - based on primary color used [this site to create variations](https://www.colorhexa.com/71ad84)
+  - based on background color used [this site to create variations](https://www.colorhexa.com/306070)

 ## Development

 ### Locally running frontend in dev mode

-- install dependencies `yarn install`
+- install dependencies `npm install`
 - create `.env.local` file.
 Use `.env.example` from the project root as template.
-- run all app modules `docker compose up`
+- run all app modules `make start`
-- open another terminal and run `yarn dev` to start frontend in development mode
+- open another terminal and run `npm run dev` to start frontend in development mode

 ### Frontend dev mode via Docker